-At Thanksgiving, we replicate the pilgrims’ small harvest by bringing the harvest into our homes.
+At Thanksgiving, we give thanks for all we’ve been given throughout the year.
 We open the jars of applesauce, peaches, jam and apple butter we canned earlier in the year.
 While the turkey is roasting, we chop fresh cold-hardy vegetables, roll out pie crust, slice apples, roast sweet potatoes, add butter and garlic to mashed potatoes.
 Friends bring hot cider to mull and fresh cornbread they just snatched from the oven.
 Our homes grow warm with the baking and the house begins to smell rich with the harvest’s bounty.

 This Thanksgiving, I’ll be putting the apple harvest to good use by making this Wild Rice with Apples, Sausage and Walnuts as one of those dishes to pass around the table.
 This side dish brings together complex flavors: sweet apples, salty sausage, nutty wild rice and walnuts and a hint of maple.
 It’s also a healthy addition to the table because wild rice is low in fat, high in protein, and an amazing source of magnesium, which supports hundreds of the body’s biochemical processes, and vitamin B-6, which–good news for Thanksgiving–helps break down proteins.
 With the addition of Fuji apples, you add fiber and vitamin C and many other vitamins and minerals.
 With walnuts, you boost that dietary fiber even further and add lots of healthy protein, iron, even more magnesium and that good old vitamin B-6.
 This healthy, flavorful dish may make you want to head to Minnesota, where you can forage for wild rice yourself!